 Apart from that, integrations are also important for smoothly using Calendly in our workflows and getting value from it, and they take users’ attention to their Integrations by putting it in front on their top bar.

-Strategies for Creating Aha Moments in SaaS
+Strategies for creating Aha moments in SaaS

 Now it is time to create and identify your Aha moment.
 I will provide you with three tips and techniques in which you can find strategies for creating your moment in your business.

+What is the most visible similarity between the two examples above, and the one of X’s aha moment?
+It’s the onboarding.
 The user onboarding is what takes your users from “How do I use this” to “Ohhh, so that’s what it is”.
+In other words, the “Aha” moment.

 So here are a few tricks to simplify the onboarding process: